moogacs/docs.buf.build/docs/bsr/authentication.md

 The `buf` CLI reads its authentication credentials from your [.netrc](https://www.gnu.org/software/inetutils/manual/html_node/The-_002enetrc-file.html) file.
-There is a `buf` command that manages the `.netrc` file for you, run the following command:
+There is a `buf` command that manages the `.netrc` file for you, run this command:

 ```terminal
 $ buf registry login
 ```

-You'll be prompted for your username, as well as the token and you'll end up with the following:
+You'll be prompted for your username, as well as the token and you'll end up with this:

 ```sh title="~/.netrc"
 machine buf.build